CSCfi/csc-user-guide/docs/accounts/how-to-manage-user-information.md

 1. When asked for confirmation to do the linking, click 'Confirm'
 1. You're now transfered to MyAccessID login page and you must provide your home orgazation to the search field
 1. When you've selected your home orgazation you're transfered to your login page and need authenticate
+1. After successful authentication your CSC user account is now linked with MyAccessID

 ### You do not have a MyAccessID available